×

 The New Digital Frontier

-Online video platforms have become a prevalent format for entertainment.
-The wealth of concepts and fresh ideas on websites like YouTube are countless.
+Online video platforms have become a prevalent format for entertainment, the wealth of concepts and fresh ideas on websites like YouTube are countless.
 Explainer videos, independent animation, narration for YouTube vlogs and stories, corporate video content, and more.
-Many of these video formats requiring professional voice-over services to amplify their messaging.
+Many of these video formats requiring professional voice over services to amplify their messaging.

-There is an unlimited number of channels on YouTube looking to produce professional-quality content with the best YouTube voice-over they can find.
+There is an unlimited number of channels on YouTube looking to produce professional-quality content with the best YouTube voice over they can find.

-Excess Supply and Ease of Access
+Excess Supply and Easy Access

-These P2P voice-over websites do not assure quality; however, the pure quantity of low-cost talent has made competition fierce and created an overflow of supply.
+These P2P voice over websites do not assure quality; however, the pure quantity of low-cost talent has made competition fierce and created an overflow of supply.
 As a newcomer, getting noticed can take a lot of time.
-This is where platforms like Voquent exist, only accepting professional voice-over talent vetted and approved before being made available for casting.
+This is where platforms like Voquent exist, only accepting professional voice over talent vetted and approved before being made available for casting.

-However, this ease of access has undoubtedly demonstrated the individuality of voice-over artists.
-Never in the history of voice-over has the artist had such control over the work they agree to take on and the quick career growth they can achieve.
+However, this ease of access has undoubtedly demonstrated the individuality of voice over artists.
+Never in the history of voice over has the artist had such control over the work they agree to take on and the quick career growth they can achieve.

 While voice actor unions can offer some welcome assurances, a voice actor doesn’t need an agent or representative to ply their trade.

-While the industry is doubtlessly populated, it is easier than ever to get started, and more opportunities are appearing for voice-over professionals all the time.
+While the industry is doubtlessly populated, it is easier than ever to get started, and more opportunities are appearing for voice over professionals all the time.

-The long and rich history of voice-over is inherited by the talent using their voices every day to inform, sell, teach and entertain.
+The long and rich history of voice over is inherited by the talent using their voices every day to inform, sell, teach and entertain.

 Voice Actors with home studios have more autonomy than at any time, with daily opportunities to reach mass audiences.
 And more exciting times are ahead!
-We hope you’ve enjoyed this short overview of the history of our beloved industry, but I’m sure we’ve missed something of vital importance.
-Be sure to join the conversation on Twitter and let us know!

 Michael Sum